Spacetornado/Jotepad/Jotepad/Package/README.md

 # Jotepad

 A Valheim mod that adds a To-Do task/checklist.
-Add and remove whatever you want to the list (up to 10 total).
-Press J to display it.
+Manage up to 10 custom items in the list.
+Press J to display Jotepad.

 ![Screenshot](http://tonays.com/i/jotepadscreen1.png "Jotepad Screenshot")

 ## Features